Trudeau Praises Benefits Of Sharing Intelligence With U.S., Allies

 Prime Minister Justin Trudeau (right to left) stands with Minister of National Defence Minister Harjit Sajjan and Chief of Defence Staff Jonathan Vance as he holds a press conference at NATO headquarters during the NATO Summit in Brussels, Belgium on May 25, 2017.
 (Photo: Sean Kilpatrick/The Canadian Press)

-"There are many, many occasions upon which we have directly participated and in other occasions directly benefited from information-sharing between security agencies and at the highest level."

-NATO leaders are gathering in Brussels to discuss how they can better share the cost of defence and co-ordinate efforts in the fight against terrorism, but the main motivation behind this ad hoc meeting is to convince Trump, who once called the military alliance "obsolete," it is still relevant today.

-As part of those efforts, NATO Sec.-Gen. Jens Stoltenberg confirmed Thursday morning the military alliance would agree to formally join the U.S.-led coalition against the group known as the Islamic State of Iraq and the Levant.
+To that end, NATO Sec.-Gen. Jens Stoltenberg announced the alliance would be formally joining the U.S.-led coalition against the Islamic State of Iraq and the Levant, albeit without a role in combat operations.

 "NATO joining the coalition to defeat (ISIL) is a strong political message of unity in the fight against terrorism," Stoltenberg said.